 Declared one of the “World’s Best Beaches” by CNN, El Nido is home to many uninhabited islands where relaxing Robinson’s Crusoe style is possible.
-Situated in the Bacuit Bay, spend your days exploring hidden islands, sailing through lagoons, and enjoying the stillness of island life.
+Situated in the Bacuit Bay, there are plenty of things to do in El Nido like exploring hidden islands, sailing through lagoons, and enjoying the stillness of island life.

 Don’t miss: Enjoy the many island hopping tours, go overnight camping on a deserted island (can be arranged through a tour operator), and take a drive to Nacpan Beach.
 A visit to stunning Black Island is also a must do while here.

 Insider Tip: Rather than joining the boat tours, try to gather a group together and charter a boat yourselves.
 The tour groups take you from one place to the next, without giving you ample time to laze around and enjoy.
 Trust me, this is the way to truly enjoy the beauty of the islands.
 Approach a local boatman or arrange it with local tour agencies.

 How to get there: There are many different ways to get to Palawan.
 The easiest way is to fly to Puerto Princessa and take a 5/6 hour shuttle van to El Nido.
 From there, you can take a boat to Coron.
 Another alternative but is usually a lot more expensive is flying to Coron (Busuanga Airport) and traveling from Coron to Puerto Princessa.